britive/python-cli/docs/index.md

 Before `pybritive` can connect to a Britive tenant, it needs to know some details about that tenant.
 This is where `pybritive configure` will help us.

-There are 2 ways to tell `pybritive` about tenants.
+There is an easy way to tell `pybritive` about tenants.

-1. `pybritive configure import`: this will import an existing configuration from the Node.js version of the Britive CLI.
-2. `pybritive configure tenant`: This will prompt (or optionally the values can be passed via flags) for tenant details.
+* `pybritive configure tenant`: This will prompt (or optionally the values can be passed via flags) for tenant details.

 An alias for a tenant can be created in case more than 1 tenant is configured for use.
 This may be the case for admins who may have access to an EA and GA tenant.